-Our dimensional analysis is based on two key premises.
-First, we assume that the dimensions of length and height are conceptually distinct.
-Second, we use only intrinsic characteristic scales, i.e., scales that depend only on the parameters of the model (the incision coefficient K, the diffusion coefficient D, and the uplift rate U), not on sizes of the domain or of landscape features.
-We use the characteristic scale l_c (Eq.
-3) previously defined by Perron et al. (2008), and we introduce new characteristic scales of height and time h_c and t_c .
-(Eqs.
-4 and 5).
-The use of these three characteristic scales allows us to obtain three main results.
+In this study, we perform dimensional analysis on an LEM that includes terms for stream-power incision, linear diffusion, and uplift (Eq.
+(1); e.g., Howard, 1994; Dietrich et al., 2003).
+The governing equation that we analyze in the main text

 First, rescaling the governing equation (Eq.
-1) by l_c , h_c , and t_c yields a dimensionless form (Eq.
+1) by $l_c$ , $h_c$ , and $t_c$ yields a dimensionless form (Eq.
 16) that includes only variables and no parameters.
 Because it has no parameters that can be adjusted, this dimensionless equation has only one solution for any given set of (dimensionless) boundary and initial conditions.
-This result means that landscapes that are rescaled horizontally by l_c (Eq.
-18a, b) and whose initial conditions are rescaled vertically by h_c (Eq.
-18c) will follow temporally and geometrically similar evolutions; i.e., if we compare these landscapes at times that are rescaled by t_c (Eq.
-18d), then they will be copies of each other (rescaled horizontally by l_c and vertically by h_c).
+This result means that landscapes that are

+35 rescaled horizontally by $l_c$ (Eqs.
+18 a, b) and whose initial conditions are rescaled vertically by $h_c$ (Eq.
+18 c) will follow temporally and geometrically similar evolutions, i.e., if we compare these landscapes at times that are rescaled by $t_c$ (Eq.
+18 d), then they will be copies of each other (rescaled horizontally by $l_c$ and vertically by $h_c$ ).
 We demonstrate the temporal and geometric similarity of rescaled landscapes theoretically (Appendix B) and numerically (Sect.
+3.1, Figs. 1-5).

-3.1, Figs. 1- 5).
-Second, l_c , h_c , and t_c can be combined to define other characteristic scales (e.g., characteristic velocities, slopes, and curvatures), which rescale variables whose dimensions combine L, H, and T in the same way.
-Based on these definitions of characteristic scales, we can straightforwardly deduce scaling relations between any landscape metric and the model parameters K, D, and U because all of our scales are defined to depend only on parameters.
+Second, $l_c$ , $h_c$ , and $t_c$ can be combined to define other characteristic scales (e.g., characteristic velocities, slopes, and

+- 5 curvatures), which rescale variables whose dimensions combine L, H, and T in the same way.
+Based on these definitions of characteristic scales, we can straightforwardly deduce scaling relations between any landscape metric and the model parameters K, D, and U, because all of our scales are defined to depend only on parameters.
 As an example, we present a characteristic horizontal velocity that must rescale the migration velocity of drainage divides (Eq.
-20).

-The temporal and geometric similarity of rescaled landscapes implies that we can explore all combinations of the model parameters K, D, and U by simulating a single combination of parameters for any given dimensionless domain size, resolution, and initial conditions.
+20). - 10 The temporal and geometric similarity of rescaled landscapes implies that we can explore all combinations of the model parameters K, D, and U by simulating a single combination of parameters for any given dimensionless domain size, resolution, and initial conditions.
 We can then simply rescale the results of this simulation to obtain any results for any other combinations of parameters, which is significantly more efficient than running multiple simulations for multiple parameter combinations.

 Such a modeling approach assumes that simulation domains are rescaled, but this is not always physically realistic (e.g., if a domain represents an island, changing model parameters may change the sizes of ridges and valleys on the island, but not the size of the island itself).
 Nonetheless, as we explain in Sect.
 3.2.2, landscape features that are sufficiently small with respect to the domain size may locally remain statistically similar, even if the landscapes globally are not similar.
+Therefore, the

-Therefore, the rescaling approach may offer insights into how such features depend on model parameters, even if the domain is not rescaled.
+20 rescaling approach may offer insights into how such features depend on model parameters, even if the domain is not rescaled.

 However, if landscapes are not rescaled and model parameters are varied too widely, then boundary or resolution effects may arise.
-These boundary and resolution effects will be minimized if the domain size is much larger than l_c and the resolution is much smaller than l_c .
+These boundary and resolution effects will be minimized if the domain size is much larger than $l_c$ and the resolution is

+25 much smaller than $l_c$ .
 More generally, we recommend performing model simulations in units of the characteristic scales (i.e., in dimensionless terms) instead of in conventional dimensional units.
 This should be helpful in comparing disparate model results and identifying which features can be rescaled.